 Who is behind Superfast North Yorkshire?

-The project is a partnership between NYNet, a North Yorkshire County Council-owned broadband company, and various internet service providers.
+The project is a partnership between NYNet, a North Yorkshire Council-owned broadband company, and various internet service providers.
 The initiative will deliver next generation superfast broadband to everyone in the North Yorkshire area.

 Find out more about the project.